axingjia/Journey_to_Cracking_the_Coding_interview/README.md

 * Dynamic Programming
 * Big O TIme & space

-Make sure you know how to use them and implement them
+* Make sure you know how to use them and implement them

-Practice implementing the data structures (on paper, then on computer)
+* Practice implementing the data structures (on paper, then on computer)

-In particular, hash tables are an extremely important topic.
+* In particular, hash tables are an extremely important topic.

-**A good way to find things quickly is using a hashtable**
+* **A good way to find things quickly is using a hashtable**

+### Step 1: Listen carefully
+* make sure you hear the problem correctly
+* You do want to ask questions about anything you're unsure about.
+* For example, "Given two array that are sorted, find"... you probably need to know that the data is sorted.
+The optimal algorithm for the sorted situation is probably different than the optimal algorithm for the unsorted situation.
+* Example 2, "Design an algorithm to be run repeatedly on a server that".
+The server/to-be-run-repeatedly situation is different from the run-once situation.
+Perhaps this means that you *cache data*?
+Or perhaps it justifies some reasonable precomputation on the initial dataset?
+* many candidates will hear the problem correctly.
+But ten minutes into developing an algorithm, some of the key details of the problem have been forgotten.
+Now they are in a situation where they actually can't solve the problem optimally.
+* You might even find it useful to write the pertinent information on the whiteboard

+### Draw an Example

+page 64

 ## Chapter 11 Interview Questions